-Grandpa and Grandma DePaul lived in the charming home on the property starting in 1922.
+Grandpa and Grandma Raymond and Blanche DePaul lived in the charming home on the property starting in 1922.
 At that time is was a horse farm.
 After the horse business needed to be moved to a larger location, Cox Farms used the DePaul property for many years as a produce and plant stand before closing and consolidating everything to their 116 acre working farm in Centerville.
 In addition to a market with their own label and other local foods, they have farm animals, huge slides, Easter egg hunts and hay rides for children.
 Because Cox Farms had been so successful in Vienna, as they moved on the next generations of DePauls decided they would continue with the nursery and produce stand adding a few new ideas of their own.
 They are very talented and have made it a very special place.

 Inspired by the visit, this salad was made with the honey and apples sold at DePaul’s Urban Farm.
 Chopped kale salads are very healthy and have been very popular for awhile now.
 Most grocery stores are carrying ready made kale salads that include a creamy dressing which are tasty but like most bottles dressing, not that healthy.
 I did a post with kale and cabbage with fresh cherries and pumpkin seeds a few years ago.
-Brussel sprouts was a new edition to the store bought salads and I felt it was time for a new version.
+Brussels sprouts was a new edition to the store bought salads and I felt it was time for a new version.
 This one, flavored with a hint of rosemary and orange peel, would be delicious as a side to a turkey dinner, and leftover cold turkey pieces on the salad would also be great.

 Holiday Kale Salad With Creamy Rosemary Dressing